 12. The USATF representative to the USOPC Athletes Advisory Council, who shall be a Ten Year Athlete;

-13. Two (2) Ten Year or Ten Year+ Athlete Representatives of the Athletes Advisory Committee, including one male and one female, who are either current or past Actively Engaged Athletes, that are elected by the Ten Year Athlete delegates at the Annual Meeting; and
+13. Two (2) Ten Year or Ten Year+ Athlete Representatives of the Athletes Advisory Committee, including one male and one female, who are either current or past Actively Engaged Athletes, that are elected by the Ten Year Athlete members ; and

-14. Three (3) Ten Year Athletes, including at least one male and one female, elected by the Ten Year Athlete delegates at the Annual Meeting.
+14. Three (3) Ten Year Athletes, including at least one male and one female, elected by the Ten Year Athlete members.
 The Ten Year Athlete delegates shall also elect an alternate Ten Year Athlete member, who may vote if one or more of the Ten Year Athlete Board members, Athletes Advisory Committee Chair, USATF representative to the USOPC Athletes Advisory Council, or Ten Year or Ten Year+ Athlete Representatives to the Athletes Advisory Committee is not present when a vote is conducted.
 The alternate USATF representative to the USOPC Athletes Advisory Council shall be a non-voting ex officio member of the Board of Directors.
 The alternates to the Athlete members shall otherwise have all the rights and privileges of all other Board members, including but not limited to access to all information provided to other Board members, notice of all meetings, the right to attend all meetings, including meetings held in executive session, and expense reimbursements for attending meetings and performing other duties as a Board member.
 The Athletes Advisory Committee shall endeavor to ensure parity between males and females when selecting their representatives to the Board of Directors.

 Notwithstanding the above, at least twenty percent (20%) of the Board must be represented by Ten Year Athlete members.
 Additionally, at least fifty percent (50%) of the athlete members of the Board must have obtained Ten Year or Ten Year+ Athlete status by competing in the Olympic Games, the Olympic Winter Games, the Paralympic Games, the Paralympic Winter Games, the Pan American Games, or the Parapan Am Games.

 C. Terms: The President, Athletes Advisory Committee Chair, WA Council member, and the USATF representative to the USOPC Athletes Advisory Council shall serve on the Board during their terms of office.
-The President’s term shall commence at the conclusion of the Closing General Session of the Annual Meeting.
-The WA Council member’s term shall commence upon ratification of the vote taken at and by the WA Congress.
-All other Board members shall serve four (4) year terms that shall commence January 1 and shall end on December 31:
+All Board members shall serve four (4) year terms that shall commence January 1 and shall end on December 31, except the WA Council member’s term shall commence upon ratification of the vote taken at and by the WA Congress:

 1. The following members shall serve four (4) year terms commencing on January 1 of the year following the original scheduled date of the Summer Olympic Games: